Handicapping Articles for This Week

 Daily Double – Daily Double wagers allow you to select the winners of the first and second races of the day, as well as many tracks now have a late daily double.
 In order to win this wager, you must place your bet before the start of the first race and you must select the winner of the first and second race or other selected races.

-Pick 3, Pick 4, Pick 5 and Pick 6 Wager – With these type of wagers, you must pick the winners of three, four, five or six consecutive races.
+Pick 3, Pick 4, Pick 5 and Pick 6 Wager – With these types of wagers, you must pick the winners of three, four, five, or six consecutive races.
 Granted, these wagers are very difficult to cash however the payout is much larger.

 The Behind The Scenes Tips